 Let’s take a look at these two in more detail. ‘

 Generative adversarial network

-Generative adversarial network is based on two separate algorithms – the generative and the discriminative.
+A generative adversarial network is based on two separate algorithms – the generative and the discriminative.
 The first algorithm generates a dataset of potentially correct image elements (I.e., those that a user expects to get after the processing).
-In turn, the latter algorithm selects the most optimal data pieces from that set – those that best correspond with the end result requirements.
+In turn, the latter algorithm selects the most optimal data pieces from that set – those that best corresponds with the end result requirements.
 They are operating subsequently until a single best fitting image is defined.